 For our specific research question, we would also like to expand our set of explanatory variables.
 Due to time constraints we were limited to using the public-use version of the Add Health data set and were confined to abbreviated data.
-Because of this, we did not have access to certain potential explanatory variables, such as his or her state of residency or whether he or she attends private or public school.
-Another example of possible improvement is within the question of the respondent's race.
-The observation in the public-use data was limited to four possible responses that did not include common racial identities such as Hispanic.
+One such example is the question of the respondent's race being limited to four possible responses that did not include racial identities such as Hispanic.

-Our conclusions support our hypothesis that household income has a significant and negative effect on the nonuse of birth control for females.
-Further research focusing on specific types of birth control begins to reveal the extent of this correlation.
-Income has a strong effect on a teenage girl's choice of which type of contraceptive she uses, in particular the choice of whether to use the birth control pill or a cheaper alternative.
-Unfortunately, girls from low-income families are more likely to use no form of contraception at all rather than the cost-prohibitive but extremely effective birth control pill.
-The availability of effective birth control to sexually active teens is necessary for their sexual health and subsequent well-being, but our results suggest that this access is unevenly distributed among teens from different levels of socioeconomic status.
+Our conclusions support our hypothesis that household income has an effect on some risky sexual behaviors, specifically the nonuse of birth control.
+Further research examining specific types of birth control and additional explanatory variables could specify the full extent and nature of this correlation.
+Access to birth control is necessary for a teen's sexual health, and subsequent well-being, but our results suggest that this access is unevenly distributed among teens from different levels of socioeconomic status.

-VIII.
+VII.
 Appendix

-Table 12.
+Table 7.
 Previous Research and Investigations into the Effect of Income on Teen Outcomes and Determinants of Risky Teen Behavior